-Use the License page to generate a license request, import a license key, know the date the license will expire and keep track of the number of files processed against the quota.
+Use the License page to generate a license request, import a license key, know the date the license will expire and keep track of the file consumption against the quota.

 The license key issued includes information relating to your authority to use our Cloud Connectors.